Nuitka/Nuitka-website/doc/posts/nuitka-release-0533.rst

    default values with just those, removing more unused code.

--  Put all statement related code and declarations for it in a dedicated C block, making things slightly more easy for the C compiler to re-use the stack space.
+-  Put all statement related code and declarations for it in a dedicated C block, making things slightly more easy for the C compiler to reuse the stack space.

 -  Avoid linking against ``libpython`` in module mode on everything but Windows where it is really needed.
 No longer check for static Python,